 - Benzene, a toxin found in tobacco smoke, paint, glue, detergent, and furniture waves

 These three represent some of the most dangerous chemicals in your air, and they can be hard to eliminate.
-You can keep them out of your air by reducing your reliance on products like ammonia-based glass cleaners and paper towels, but plants can partner with you to reduce your exposure to dangerous chemicals.
+You can keep them out of your air by reducing your reliance on products, such as ammonia-based glass cleaners and paper towels, but plants can partner with you to reduce your exposure to dangerous chemicals.

 Plant any of the following houseplants to keep your air clean and cut down on the amount of particles your air filter has to remove.